Our Voting Rights Are Under Attack

 Extremists across the country are coming for our right to vote.
 Why?
 Because they know that their agenda is so wildly unpopular with the majority of Americans that people will never support them.
 Since they can’t win on their own, they’ve decided to cut people out of the process by trying to pass laws to prevent people – especially people of color, LGBTQ+ people, and women – from being able to vote.
 But voting rights are not a Republican or Democrat issue.
 We all want fair elections where everyone is able to vote.

-Call Your Senators About the SAVE Act
+Action Alert: Call Congress About the SAVE Act

 Current Threat to our Voting Rights